Enumeration of meanders and Masur-Veech volumes: From arc systems and meanders to square-tiled surfaces

-We now introduce finer counting with respect to a fixed stratum.
-For a partition $\nu=[1^{\nu_1} 2^{\nu_2} \dots]$ denote by $\cM^+_\nu(N)$ and $\cM^-_\nu(N)$ the number of meanders leading to pillowcase covers in the stratum $\cQ(\nu, -1^{|\nu|+4})$ of meromorphic quadratic differentials respectively with a maximal arc and without maximal arcs.
+We now introduce finer count with respect to a fixed stratum of meromorphic quadratic differentials.
+For a partition $\nu=[1^{\nu_1} 2^{\nu_2} \dots]$ denote by $\cM^+_\nu(N)$ and $\cM^-_\nu(N)$ the number of meanders (with and without a maximal arc respectively) giving rise to square-tiled surfaces in the stratum $\cQ^{\textit{non-labeled}}(\nu, -1^{|\nu|+4})$.
+In the current setting we do not label zeroes and poles of quadratic differentials.
 We say that such meanders are \textit{of type} $\nu$.
-Similarly, let $\cP_\nu(N)$ be the number of pillowcase covers in the stratum $\cQ(\nu,-1^{|\nu|+4})$ of genus zero tiled with at most $2N$ squares, with a single horizontal cylinder of height $\frac{1}{2}$ and a single vertical cylinder of width $\frac{1}{2}$.
-Denote by $\cP_{\nu,\degofz}(N)$, $\degofz=0,1,2,\dots$, the number of pillowcase covers as above having in addition a marked point at a regular vertex when $\degofz=0$ and at a zero of order $\degofz$ when $\degofz>0$.
+Similarly, let $\cP_\nu(N)$ be the number of genus zero square-tiled surfaces in the stratum $\cQ^{\textit{non-labeled}}(\nu,-1^{|\nu|+4})$ tiled with at most $2N$ identical squares, with a single horizontal and a single vertical band of squares.
+Denote by $\cP_{\nu,\degofz}(N)$, $\degofz=0,1,2,\dots$, the number of square-tiled surfaces as above having in addition a marked point at a regular vertex when $\degofz=0$ and at a zero of order $\degofz$ when $\degofz>0$.
 By definition, we let $\cP_{\nu,\degofz}(N)=0$ for any $N$ when $\nu_\degofz=0$.
-Recall that by Convention~\ref{conv:symmetry} we count pillowcase covers with weights reciprocal to the orders of their automorphism groups.
+Recall that by Convention~\ref{conv:symmetry} we count square-tiled surfaces with weights reciprocal to the orders of their automorphism groups.